Yahya Farhan: First murder

-According to his own confessions, Farhan committed his first murder in 1994, at age 18, killing a friend near the Arik Bridge in the Golan Heights.
+According to his confessions, Farhan committed his first murder in 1994, at age 18, killing a friend near the Arik Bridge in the Golan Heights.
 This couldn't be verified, and he was not prosecuted for this murder.

 Murder of Silvia Molarova

 A 27-year-old tourist and volunteer from the Czech Republic, Silvia Molarova was spending most of her time at a pub near Dugit.
 Farhan spotted the drunk woman trying to hitch a ride from the pub in March 2003, and taking advantage of her state, he and his girlfriend drove the unsuspecting Molarova to the Tzalnom River.
 He held her by the hair and strangled Molarova to death with a thin cable.
 After that, he put her head in the stream, and when her body stopped moving entirely, he forced his girlfriend to tie stones to the body, in order for it to not float.